SVGAI

 1. Practice with Examples: Try the code examples in this guide

-2. Use Our Free Tool: Experiment with our SVG animation tool
+2. Use Our Free Tool: Experiment with the SVG animation maker

 3. Explore Advanced Techniques: Learn JavaScript animation libraries